-Capability: The Roll-back pattern enables the system to recover and resume operation from the point of occurrence of an error or a failure.
+Capability: The Rollback pattern enables the system to recover and resume operation from the point of occurrence of an error or a failure.
 The recovery of the system state typically leverages previously captured checkpointed state and/or logging information to recreate a stable version of the system state.
 The system is rolled back to the recovered state before resuming operation.
+These steps are shown in the flowchart in Figure 31.

-Protection Domain: The protection domain for a Roll-back pattern is determined by the extent of state captured during checkpoint operation and/or the number of system operations that can be recovered from the log of events.
+Protection Domain: The protection domain for a Rollback pattern is determined by the extent of state captured during checkpoint operation and/or the number of system operations that can be recovered from the log of events.
 For failure recovery, the protection domain must include the state of the complete system.
-For error recovery, the protection domain includes the scope of system state captured at every checkpoint; the error recovery is possible only when the location of the error is within the state that is checkpointed.
+For error recovery, the protection domain includes the scope of system state captured at every checkpoint; error recovery is possible only when the location of the error is within the state that is checkpointed.

-Resulting Context: The time overhead introduced by the application of the Roll-back pattern during error-free operation depends on the frequency of taking checkpoints.
-The roll-back leads to loss of work due to the need to recover the system from a previous version of the system state.
+Resulting Context: The time overhead introduced by the application of the Rollback pattern during error-free operation depends on the frequency of taking checkpoints.
+The rollback leads to loss of work due to the need to recover the system from a previous version of the system state.
 The amount of work lost correlates with the frequency of the checkpoint operations.
-The worst-case scenario for recovery using this pattern is a roll-back to the initial state of the system.
+The worst-case scenario for recovery using this pattern is a rollback to the initial state of the system.

-Rationale: The solution offered by this pattern is not dependent on either the type of error/failure, or the precise semantics of the error/failure propagation, the design effort and complexity in using this pattern in any system design in low.
-The impact of an error/failure on the system progress may be mitigated by restarting the system from a known version of the system state rather than a endure complete loss of all work performed until the occurrence of the error/failure event.
+Rationale: The solution offered by this pattern is not dependent on either the type of error/failure, or the precise semantics of the error/failure propagation.
+The design effort and complexity in using this pattern in any system design is low.
+The impact of an error/failure on the system progress may be mitigated by restarting the system from a known version of the system state rather than endure complete loss of work performed until the occurrence of the error/failure event.

-Examples: In the context of HPC systems, checkpoint and restart capabilities in the software layers, including various library-based and operating system-based solutions enable recovery from process errors/failures and roll-back of the applications.
+Examples: In the context of HPC systems, checkpoint and restart capabilities in the software layers, including various library-based and operating system-based solutions enable recovery from process errors/failures and rollback of the applications.